AFNY Logo

 April 2, 2010 edition [Friday]:

-It's not clear how they do it, but somehow the auto zombies at the NY Times managed to find people to quote on their front page saying how wonderful the Cross Bronx Expressway is!
-"I think the trucks up high with the lights all around them, they're very pretty", one woman said.
+It's not clear how they manage it, but somehow the auto zombies at the NY Times found people to quote on their front page saying how wonderful the Cross Bronx Expressway is!
+"I think the trucks up high with the lights all around them, they're very pretty", one woman is quoted.
 A neighbor of hers "sees the highway as his therapist."
-Since their homes are at the intersection of the Cross Bronx and the Bronx River parkway, perhaps these residents -- and the Times editors -- have been breathing a little too much exhaust fumes?
+Since their homes are at the intersection of the Cross Bronx and the Bronx River parkway, perhaps these residents and the staff writer -- and the Times editors, too -- have been unwittingly inhaling more exhaust fumes than they should?

 October 14, 2009 edition [Wednesday]:

-Vision 42 Reviewed on Back Page of Business Section
+Vision 42 Reviewed on Back Page of Business Section, with Major Error

 Today's "Square Feet" column, which covers commercial real estate in Manhattan, reviewed the Vision 42 light rail proposal ["Without Cars, a Different Sort of 42nd St.", by Alison Gregor], but got the number of supporters off by many orders of magnitudes -- Vision 42 has more than just "dozens of supporters".